-Jackie Wright is the president of Wright Enterprises, a full service public relations firm serving the corporate, non-profit and government sectors nationally and internationally.
-A seasoned media and public relations professional, Wright has 20 years of media experience, including more than a decade of award-winning journalism experience in radio, television a print and Internet communications.
-She is a filmmaker and graduate of the University of Georgia's Henry W. Grady School of Journalism, home of the prestigious George Foster Peabody Awards.
+Jackie Wright is the president of Wright Enterprises based in San Francisco, California and Dallas, Texas, USA, a full service public relations firm serving the corporate, nonprofit and government sectors nationally and internationally.
+A seasoned media and public relations professional, Wright has 20 years of media experience, including more than a decade of award-winning journalism experience in radio, television, print and Internet communications.
+She is an award-winning filmmaker and graduate of the University of Georgia's Henry W. Grady School of Journalism, home of the prestigious George Foster Peabody Awards and has served as publicist for the San Francisco Black Film Festival since 2011.
+Community Service is the hallmark of her faith-driven work that has included the creation of a workforce development program, The NCBW Inc. San Francisco Chapter Doris Ward OEWD City of San Francisco Dream Keeper Initiative Program.
+Community Service via Arts, Culture, Tourism and the uplifting of BIPOC communities in the U.S and Africa have resulted in Wright joining forces with NOLA Royal Family of Music, Damon Batiste's NOSACONN based in New Orleans, LA as Director of its African Heritage Series.

-During a time of high visibility and national media scrutiny for the San Francisco Unified School District, Wright developed the crisis communication plan and set up systems to handle the 9-11-2001 Crisis and the high volume media calls over a five month period from local, national and international media about the controversial Edison Charter School.
+During a time of high visibility and national media scrutiny for the San Francisco Unified School District, Wright developed the crisis communication plan and set up systems to handle the 9-11-2001 Crisis and the high volume of media calls over a five month period from local, national and international media about the controversial Edison Charter School.
 Wright successfully worked with staff to maintain a consistent message of the District's concern for the "well being of all students" as the charter school through deliberation by the local board of education transferred to the State.
-Aside from the media focus on controversy, Wright strategically improved the District's website to give an overall balanced look at the District's operations.
-In addition, Wright developed the communication plan for the District's new academic plan "Excellence For All" which was rolled-out over a 30 day period with attendance at meetings of over 3,000 people resulting in written input from 2,500 people.
-The written feedback was used to improve the plan, which was filed in U.S. Federal Court and approved.
-The communication plan was presented at a national association of education public relations directors in Minneapolis as an example of a successful education communication campaign.
+Aside from the media focus on controversy, Wright strategically improved the District's website to give an overall balanced look at the District's operations making it user-friendly for staff, parents and students.
+In addition, Wright developed the communication plan for the District's new academic plan "Excellence For All" which was rolled-out over a 30-day period with attendance at meetings of over 3,000 people resulting in written input from 2,500 participants.
+The written feedback was used to improve the plan that was filed in U.S. Federal Court and approved.
+The SFUSD communication plan was presented at a national association of education public relations directors in Minneapolis as an example of a successful education communication campaign.

 While at the American Red Cross, Wright was a member of the Executive Management Team of the Bay Area Chapter, serving as Executive Officer for San Francisco County.
-She worked her way through the ranks from a Media Relations Associate to the Director of Special Events to ultimately, San Francisco County Executive Officer.
+She worked her way through the ranks over a 10-year period from a Media Relations Associate to the Director of Special Events to ultimately, San Francisco County Executive Officer.
 In addition to her leadership as an Executive Officer responsible for budget development and management, program oversight, fund-raising, board development, government relations interfacing with city, state, and national politicians, and community relations, Wright served on the elite National Red Cross Headquarters' Rapid Response Team.
-As a member of the team, Wright worked during major national disasters responding to national media and managed International Services news.
+As a member of the on demand team, Wright worked during major national disasters responding to national media and international news services with the requirement of being on a plane to head to a disaster within two hours of notice.

-Media training, media and communication plans, community outreach, government relations, international business relations, social media, cause related marketing and fundraising provide the foundation of Wright's expertise.
-Organizations that have benefited from her skills include the CBS Television, Macy's, The California Black Chamber of Commerce, San Francisco Black Film Festival, Oakland International Film Festival, International Media TV, United Way, San Francisco State University, SF Conservation Corps, the American Red Cross, WNGC Radio Station, WXAG Radio Station, KALW Radio Station, the Lorraine Hansberry Theatre, American Women in Radio and Television (Wright created the Belva Davis Diversity Scholarship) and Leadership San Francisco.
-Website: www.wrightnow.biz articles display Wright's involvement with the community as a community trustee, a concept taught by the San Francisco Chamber of Commerce's Leadership San Francisco Program.
+Crisis Communications, media training, media and communication plans, community outreach, government relations, international business relations, social media, cause related marketing and fundraising provide the foundation of Wright's expertise.
+Organizations that have benefited from her skills include the CBS Television, United Way, San Francisco State University, SF Conservation Corps, the American Red Cross, the YMCA, WNGC Radio Station, WXAG Radio Station, KALW Radio Station, the Lorraine Hansberry Theatre, Alliance for Women in Media (Wright created San Francisco Chapter's the Belva Davis Diversity Scholarship) and Leadership San Francisco.
+Website: www.wrightnow.biz displays Wright's involvement with the community as a community trustee, a concept taught by the San Francisco Chamber of Commerce's Leadership San Francisco Program.
+Contact information: email@example.com or 415 525 0410.

 Contact information: firstname.lastname@example.org; 415 525.0410